SusannaMazzocchi/Brain_Simulation_TVB/README.md

 ## 🚀 Process
 We started by loading the brain's physical "wiring diagram" (Structural Connectivity) into The Virtual Brain simulator.
 Then, we applied our two mean-field models (RWW and WC) to these physical connections.
-We ran computational simulations to generate artificial brain activity.!
+We ran computational simulations to generate artificial brain activity.
 After generating the data, we computed the Functional Connectivity (FC) matrices.
 The most challenging and rewarding part was the optimization phase: we iteratively adjusted the global coupling parameter to see how the mathematical brain reacted, eventually finding the optimal balance between physical constraints and dynamical freedom.

 --------